Digital FAST: An AI-Driven Multimodal Framework for Rapid and Early Stroke Screening: Proposed Method

-Finally, the fused multimodal feature vector is fed into a classification head consisting of Layer Normalization, a GELU activation function, Dropout, and a Linear layer to perform binary classification between stroke and non-stroke conditions.
-The overall design of the proposed framework leverages the strengths of pretrained models while maintaining flexibility and scalability, making it suitable for practical deployment in prehospital and emergency care scenarios.
+Finally, as shown in Fig.~\ref{Model}(d), the fused multimodal feature vector is fed into a classification head consisting of Layer Normalization, a GELU activation function, Dropout, and a Linear layer to perform binary classification between stroke and non-stroke conditions.

+Given the fused representation $z'$, the classification head first produces an intermediate feature representation through normalization and nonlinear transformation: